When an intense itchiness strikes your scalp, it can be hard to concentrate on anything else.

 The condition can also worsen in winter months or with stress, Dr. Chang adds.

 Fix it: “For mild dandruff, most people will improve with over-the-counter products and shampoos,” Dr. Chang says.
+You can also try using a scalp massager to relieve itchiness.

 A variety of active ingredients can decrease dandruff.
 Here are some of the things to look for in a dandruff shampoo, per Dr. Chang: